arijitdasgupta/BlueTransistor/README.md

 You can go to `/` on your browser for a angular webapp doing which has an UI for the bulbs.

 ###The lib
 You can use this repository as a node library package.
-Currently it's not yet publish.
-Will be published soon.

 ```javascript
 BulbFactory = require('BlueTransistor');